viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 The `parse_args()` function in the template parses your arguments.

-You can add additional custom commandline inputs by adding them to the `parse_args()` function.
+You can add additional custom command line inputs by adding them to the `parse_args()` function.

 {{% /expand %}}